paswan1995/Ansible/Ansible31.md

 ## YAML

 * It is a Data Description Format.
-* It is widely used to store
+* It is widely used to store.
        * Data
        * Confugrations